Security 95

 Awards

-Saxo Bank has won a series of awards, given to them because of different high standard services.
-With a total of over 20 awards some granted in 2019, they are a very well decorated broker.
+Saxo has won a series of awards, given to them because of different high standard services.
+With a total of over 45 awards they are a very well decorated broker.
 They have won some of the following:

 • Portugal